adaltas/node-nikita/packages/docker/src/compose/index.coffee.md

 Create and start containers according to a docker-compose file `nikita.docker.compose` is an alias to `nikita.docker.compose.up`

-## Options

-* `boot2docker` (boolean)
-  Whether to use boot2docker or not, default to false.
-* `machine` (string)
-  Name of the docker-machine, required if using docker-machine.
-* `content` (string)
-  The content of the docker-compose.yml to write if not exist.
-* `eof` (string)
-  Inherited from nikita.file use when writing docker-compose.yml file.
-* `backup` (string|boolean)
-  Create a backup, append a provided string to the filename extension or a timestamp if value is not a string, only apply if the target file exists and is modified.
-* `detached` (boolean)
-  Run Containers in detached mode.
-Default to true.
-* `force` (boolean)
-  Force to re-create the containers if the config and image have not changed Default to false
-* `services` (string|array)
-  Specify specific services to create.
-* `target` (string)
-  The docker-compose.yml absolute's file's path, required if no content is specified.
-* `code` (int|array)
-  Expected code(s) returned by the command, int or array of int, default to 0.
-* `code_skipped`
-  Expected code(s) returned by the command if it has no effect, executed will not be incremented, int or array of int.

 ## Callback parameters

 *   `err`